Dependent Care Expense

 Vendor Payments.

-Costs for care provided out of the home when a spouse(g) or parent is in the home, and that spouse or parent meets all of the following:
+●Costs for care provided out of the home when one parent of the dependent child is in the home and meets all of the following:

 Not working.